-This page contains important descriptive and procedural information about the Oral Examination, which is a requirement for all Applicants for Registered Psychologist Registration.
-This information is provided so that Applicants are fully aware, in advance of taking the examination, of a full description of the examination, including the exam objectives, exam format, skill areas assessed, scoring criteria, and the procedures followed for the examination itself including examination outcomes, options on notification of exam performance, typical examination performance, and steps for placement on the Register of the College.
+This section contains important descriptive and procedural information about the Oral Examination, which is a requirement for all applicants for Registered Psychologist Registration (other than CFTA and US Mobility Applicants).
+This information is provided so that applicants are fully aware, in advance of taking the examination, of a full description of the examination, including the exam objectives, exam format, skill areas assessed, scoring criteria, and the procedures followed for the examination itself including examination outcomes, options on notification of exam performance, typical examination performance, and steps for placement on the Register of the College.